PeaceAntoHim/Next-landing-page/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Important
+you have see all dependencies in package.json. to see version i use.

 ## Getting Started

 First, run the development server:

+Berfore that you can choose to use yarn or npm if you want use npm write "npm install" in CLI.
+But if you want to use yarn you can write "yarn" in CLI

 ```bash
 npm run dev